Taweilo/Credit_Line_Increase_Model/README.md

 #### **3. Test the model for discrimination**

-According to the article, A Combinatorial Approach to Fairness Testing of Machine Learning Models, machine learning models could exhibit biased behavior, or algorithmic discrimination, resulting in unfair or discriminatory outcomes.
-It is importance to not only consider the performance of your model but also other factors such as fairness and security.
+According to the article “A Combinatorial Approach to Fairness Testing of Machine Learning Models”, a machine learning model could exhibit biased behavior, or algorithmic discrimination, resulting in unfair or discriminatory outcomes.
+It is important to consider not only the performance of models but also ethical issues, such as fairness and security.

 ##### **Adverse Impact Ratio (AIR)**
 The adverse impact ratio computes the negative effect a biased selection process has on protected groups.
 This is computed by dividing the protected group acceptance rate / controlled group acceptance rate.